subbumani12/facial_recogition/README.md

 ﻿# Facial recogition

-Making an AI model to allow facial verification thus giving access to a security system.
+Making an AI model to allow Facial Verification thus giving access to a security system developed in Arduino